 Small Scissors for Manicuring

 If your hand is getting tired and sore using spring scissors, these small sewing scissors are the next best choice.
 The no-spring design of these scissors is easy on the wrists and hands.
 Although the scissors don’t open up as wide as other models, so poodle cut with the bigger scissors first.
 Small scissors work best for the final manicure where you want to get in close to the bud.

 Big Scissors for Bud Trimming

 How to Clean Bud Trimming Scissors

 Trimming scissors and shears will get black and gunky quick when working with dank resinous buds.
 Especially the hashy indica strains with their thick gooey resin that sticks everywhere.
 That’s why you should always have extra scissors clean and ready to use.

 An old Hawaiian growers’ trick is to use citrus fruit like oranges to clean gunky bud trimming scissors.
-The citrus oil present in the fruit’s skin helps to clean off sticky resin.
+The citrus oil found in the fruit’s skin helps to clean off sticky resin.
 You can stick your scissors directly into the orange or even better grind your scissors in the skin.

 Trim Trays, Trim Stations

 Trim Bin Tray for Kief

 This TrimBin features high walls that keep leaf from falling out the sides, plus its two-part design catches anything that slips through its 150 micron screen.
 Screen is replaceable and can be changed out with a 220 micron screen for finer kief collection.
 Highly reviewed model.
 Available from single units up to 8 unit packs.

 Cardboard Soda Flat Box

 Most gas station convenience stores or supermarkets have loads of these cardboard flats and will probably be happy give them to you for free.
 Lay down newspaper inside the box to keep kief and small pieces of bud from getting stuck inside the flaps and you got a free trim tray.